mastercomfig/mastercomfig/CONTRIBUTING.md

 found in Team Fortress 2 [blog posts/patch notes](http://www.teamfortress.com/),
 the [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/SDK_Docs), the [Source SDK](https://github.com/ValveSoftware/source-sdk-2013) and the Source 2007 source code leak, so make sure those are available to you before you start contributing.
-File overrides like `dxsupport.cfg`, the shader cache files and `texture_preload_list.txt` must be updated according to changes [tracked by Steam Database](https://github.com/SteamDatabase/GameTracking-TF2).
+File overrides like `dxsupport_override.cfg`, the shader cache files and `texture_preload_list.txt` must be updated according to changes [tracked by Steam Database](https://github.com/SteamDatabase/GameTracking-TF2).

 ### Find a task